 Where to Catch the Sunrises and Sunsets

-There are a number of great vantage points around the city of Phoenix to relax and enjoy the multicolored Arizona sunset after a long day of work or the sunrises to start off your day surrounded by nature's beauty.
+There are a number of great vantage points around Phoenix to relax and enjoy the multicolored Arizona sunsets and sunrises.
 According to the Phoenix New Times, though, the best place in the city to catch the sunrise is at Phoenix Mountains Preserve.

-Located just 20 minutes north of Downtown Phoenix (but still in the city limits), the Phoenix Mountains Preserve feels as remote as the Sedona desert while being surrounded by civilization, and it offers some of the best views of the city, especially as the early morning light begins to illuminate the Valley.
-According to the Phoenix New Times, stick to the south side of the mountain for a less strenuous hike and the best views of the sunrises over the Valley.
+Located just 20 minutes north of Downtown Phoenix (but still in the city limits), the Phoenix Mountains Preserve feels as remote as the Sedona desert while being surrounded by civilization, and it offers some of the best views of the city, especially as the early morning light begins to illuminate the valley.
+Phoenix New Times advises that you stick to the south side of the mountain for a less strenuous hike and the best views of the sunrises over the valley.

 South Mountain Park offers another great vista of the city at both sunrise and sunset, but you'll need to reach the summit of this mountainous park to get the best views.
 With hiking trails, picnic areas, and a number of other facilities and adventures awaiting you at South Mountain Park, you could spend the whole day—from capturing beautiful sunrise photos to watching the last rays of light leave the valley—up on this nature preserve.